 Survivng breast cancer

 Being a cancer survivor is not just getting the right treatment early on—it's also a matter of having a strong will and making a personal commitment to important changes in lifestyle, nutrition and fitness.
 It's also an awareness of the many ways to improve your mental well being—a critical factor to let you join the growing millions of survivors.
-This requires true dedication and an array services found at places like

 Who is at risk?

 Mainly women.
 However, somewhere around 2,000 men develop breast cancer each year in America while approximately 60,000 women will be diagnosed.

 Age is a big factor for women; every two of three invasive cancers found in women occur in those over the age of 55

 85% have no family history of breast cancer leaving most women vulnerable.
 These occur due to genetic mutations that happen as a result of the aging process and life in general, rather than inherited mutations.